THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 2. MISSION

-1st Platoon conducts an area reconnaissance of AO COTTO NLT ____ to locate REAPER positions, assess REAPER strength and disposition, and identify key terrain features to enable follow-on operations.
+1st Platoon conducts an area reconnaissance in AO COTTO NLT ____ in order to locate REAPER elements and identify key terrain, enabling follow-on company operations.

 3. EXECUTION